dbojan/xmpp-communicator/README.md

 ![](xmpp_accounts_small.png) ![](xmpp_small_chat_colors.png)

--since github is brainded when it comes to adding colors to text, remove + in front of green (added) lines. sorry.
+-since github is braindead when it comes to adding colors to text, remove + in front of green (added) lines. sorry.

 **how to add these features yourself:**